 Instagram is one of the most popular social platforms today, with over a billion monthly active users.
 What started as a photo sharing app in the early 2010s has now become a full-blown photo, video and shopping destination for consumers and businesses alike.

-Your business can connect with your community by sharing short form video clips to Instagram Stories or Reels, posting product or in-store photos to the feed, hosting Live events through Instagram Lives or more long form through IGTV.
-Creating an Instagram Shop will let customers view and buy products directly from the app.
+Your business can connect with your community by sharing short video clips to Instagram Stories or Reels, posting product or in-store photos to the feed or hosting live events through Instagram Live.
+You can also share longer videos through Instagram TV (IGTV).
+And creating an Instagram Shop will let customers view and buy products directly from the app.

 Carefully curate your visual content

+Want another essential retail marketing tip?
 Your Instagram posts should be anything but random.
-You need to create a clear brand aesthetic so when people visit your profile, they get a quick idea of who your brand is.
+Your business needs to create a clear brand aesthetic so that when people visit your profile, they get a quick idea of who your brand is.

 Check out Clad and Cloth’s profile.
-You can see instantly from their collection of photos that their brand produces casual clothing items and likes a clean neutral palette with pops of color.
+You can see instantly from their collection of photos that this brand produces casual clothing items and likes a clean, neutral palette with pops of color.

-So, if you haven’t done so yet, spend time thinking about your brand aesthetic.
-Ask yourself, what kind of first impression do you want people to have about your brand?
-Find the answer then figure out how to make it come to life on your Instagram page.
+So, if you haven’t done so yet, spend some time thinking about your brand aesthetic—does it need a refresh?
+Ask yourself what kind of first impression you want people to have about your brand.
+The answer will give your social media manager direction for your Instagram’s look and feel.

 Use Instagram Stories